Michel de l'Hôpital

-Upon the death of François II, L'Hôpital did not fall from the centre of royal politics with his patrons.
-Instead supporting Catherine in her religious policy which increasingly put him at odds with Lorraine.
+Upon the death of Francis II, L'Hôpital did not fall from the centre of royal politics with his patrons.
+Instead, he supported Queen mother Catherine de' Medici in her religious policy which increasingly put him at odds with Lorraine.
 He helped formulate and championed the Edict of 19 April, July and Saint-Germain.
 The former two which moderated persecution of Protestantism and the latter of which legalised Protestant worship in France.
 Throughout this he found himself in opposition to Parlement, which resisted both the intrusions on their authority and any legalisation of Protestantism.
 After the first civil war in the French Wars of Religion, L'Hôpital entered his period of ascendency.
-He championed the king's decision to declare his majority at Rouen, to punish the Paris Parlement for its failure to register the peace treaty.
+He championed King Charles IX's decision to declare his majority at Rouen, to punish the Paris Parlement for its failure to register the peace treaty.
 He successfully opposed Lorraine's attempt to implement the Tridentine decrees upon his return from Trent.
 The next year he accompanied the court on its grand tour, with L'Hôpital berating each Parlement in turn for their impudence and failure to follow the king's will.
 When the court stopped at Moulins he promulgated a wide reaching set of legal reforms, which sought to combat Venal office, severely curtail the number of jurisdictions and overlapping law codes, and limit the power of governors and certain judges to interpret and execute justice that rightfully flowed from the king.
 By now his influence was waning and he was forced to abandon much of the edict due to the crown's monetary needs during the second civil war.
 Lorraine had by now returned to court, and he succeeded in besting L'Hôpital concerning a petition raised by the Dijon Parlement against him.

 During the civil war he negotiated with the Prince of Condé who was besieging Paris, and urged concessions to the rebels, for which he received a cold reception.
 After the Peace of Longjumeau in March 1568, he retired from court in May, increasingly aware that his opinions were no longer received well by Catherine or the court.
 Returning to court in September he made a last attempt to oppose the crown's acceptance of alienated church lands in return for a war on heresy offered by the Pope.
 Failing in this he was relieved of his seals of office, and though he remained chancellor until his death, he would no longer exercise its authority.
 Threatened during the Massacre of Saint Bartholomew he and his daughter survived under Catherine and the duke of Guise's protection, he died in March the following year, his daughter inheriting his lands under the administration of his wife.